 - Read on, if you are currently enrolled in a university, or a recent graduate, and want to find out why this course could be for you.

 - If you are a former or serving member of the armed forces or a family member over 18, and would like to know more, go to Waterloo Uncovered here https://waterloouncovered.com/veterans/support-programmes/battlefields-uncovered/

 What do battlefields have to tell us about the past and about ourselves?

 Battlefields Uncovered studies some of the most dramatic turning points in World History through the lens of Military History and Archaeology.
 See how groundbreaking archaeological techniques can shine a light through the fog of war.
 Discover the complex issues to be considered when preserving and presenting places of past armed conflict.
 Consider what stories should be told.
 And by whom?
 Discuss different perspectives on these questions with a diverse group of people including world-leading archaeologists and historians, museum experts and military veterans.

-If you are interested in military history; wanting an introduction to practical archaeology; intrigued by narratives and representations of conflict, looking to gain additional academic credits; from a military background or from such a background yourself and wanting to develop new skills, this is the course for you!
+If you are interested in military history; wanting an introduction to practical archaeology; intrigued by narratives and representations of conflict; looking to gain additional academic credits; from a military background or from such a background yourself and wanting to develop new skills, then this is the course for you!

 Teaching is in English, and you’ll be placed in an online group for interactive seminars and discussions.

 - Professor Tony Pollard, Director for the Centre of Battlefield Archaeology at the University of Glasgow, and lead archaeologist for Waterloo Uncovered;